Japantown: Canada

 Several Japantowns emerged in the British Columbia's Lower Mainland during the early 20th century, including Japantown, Vancouver.
 Steveston in Richmond, British Columbia was another community whose population in 1942 was primarily made up of people of Japanese descent.
 However, these communities were dispersed after Japanese Canadians were interned during World War II.

-In the early 21st century, a Little Japan has emerged around Bay and Dundas Street in Toronto, Ontario.
+In the early 21st century, a Little Japan has emerged around Bay and Dundas Street in Toronto.

 Canadian municipalities with Japanese populations higher than the national average (0.3%) include: